ArVdC/TimeManager/README.md

 Time and speed can be modified with in-game commands or reloading after manually changes.

-Sleep can be authorized, forbidden or linked with some other worlds.

 A specific time offset can be defined for each player.

 TimeManager can schedule commands that run at a time specified in the cmds.yml file.
 Scheduled commands can use the placeholders described below, with the exception of {tm_player}.